t-s-w/meteotype/README.md

 * Interaction: `strike` is called if the player types the correct letter and progresses the destruction of the Debris by removing one letter.
 * Destruction: `destroy` will remove the current Debris from the game's list of active meteors and play screen, while animating their destruction.
 * `spawn` (func): Puts the Debris into play.
 Makes it active, falling, targetable while creating the DOM elements to make it visble to player.

+#### Debris Types

+Debris have different types specified in the `Debris.ts` module, to add variety and difficulty to the game.

+ 1. Type 1 Debris are the basic falling object, with an average word length (5-6) and falling speed.
+ 2. Type 2 Debris are large and have longer word lengths (9-11) than Type 1.
+They also break into two smaller debris (3-length words) when destroyed, but fall slower.
+ 3. Type 3 Debris are small and have shorter word lengths, but fall at triple the speed!
+Watch out!
+ 4. Type 4 Debris are the smaller class of Debris that spawn only when Type 2s are destroyed.

 ### Game State - the Game Class